HenrikBengtsson/notes-blyflyvario/hamradio/README.md

 batteries.
 The Baofeng UV-5R handset uses the a [Kenwood compatible two-pin plug]; one plug is 2.5mm and the other is 3.5mm and are 12mm apart.
 Because of this, I have a fair bit of head sets with push-to-talk (PTT) buttons to choose from.
-The one I have is 25-35 USD from Amazon.
 I place the PTT button on my left riser near my break handle, because that way I can easily transmit also in active air and while thermalling.
 I have the headset and the mic mounted permanently on my helmet.

 On launch, I put on my helmet, let the cable hang down before I close my jacket, then I connect it together with the PTT cable that I run